-Skin-to-skin contact occurs with permission from the recipient and can include the rear of neck, scalp/head and arms.
-No hand massage will be conducted for the foreseeable future.
+Skin-to-skin contact occurs with permission from the recipient and can include the rear of neck, scalp/head, arms and hands.

 Therapists with any cuts or abrasions will cover them with a waterproof dressing in order to create a barrier to pathogens.

 Seated Massage therapists reserve the right to refuse massage provision to any and all individuals after communication with recipients, the client contact and Seated Massage head office.